Zones: 3 to 9

 Snowdrops are an heirloom bulb that grows wild in Europe.

-As their name suggests, they have white flowers that bloom very early in the spring, often while snow is still on the ground.
+As their name suggests, they have white flowers that bloom in late winter or very early in the spring, often while snow is still on the ground.

-They are deer-resistant, rabbit-resistant and squirrels don’t like them.
+They are deer-resistant, rabbit-resistant and the squirrels don’t like them.

 Snowdrops will naturalize and create a pretty ground cover in the spring.
 But they go dormant in the summer so plant them with other shade ground covers (like Hostas and Ferns) to cover the empty space.